 Protein Content: 57 grams in 100g

-Made from blue-green algae, spirulina powder is a nutritionally dense superfood that happens to also be protein rich.
+Made from blue-green algae, spirulina powder is a nutritionally dense superfood that happens to also be protein-rich.
 Although this superfood is not a complete protein source, it is incredibly high in protein and once paired with some nuts, you are all set.
 Besides protein, spirulina is known for its powerful antioxidant and anti-inflammatory properties and proven benefits in detoxing heavy metals, lowering blood pressure, reducing cholesterol, boosting energy, and speeding up weight loss -the list really does go on.
-Plus, it is one of the best plant-based sources of iron, something that many vegetarians, vegans, and even meat eaters struggle to get enough of.
+Plus, it is one of the best plant-based sources of iron, something that many vegetarians, vegans, and even meat-eaters struggle to get enough of.
 Spirulina is also easily absorbed by the body and can be consumed in either powder form or tablet.
-Commonly found in different greens powders, like the Food Matters Superfood Greens, you can simply mix the powder with water and drink it straight from the glass or mix it through a variety of dishes such as smoothies, raw desserts, nut bars, and protein balls to get all of the goodness of spirulina.
+Commonly found in different greens powders, you can simply mix the powder with water and drink it straight from the glass or mix it through a variety of dishes such as smoothies, raw desserts, nut bars, and protein balls to get all of the goodness of spirulina.